White Chocolate and Marshmallow Fluff Hot Cocoa {Plus, Pumpkin Spice Version}

 Ingredients for the white chocolate and marshmallow cream hot cocoa on a wooden cutting board.

 • Fairlife Non-fat Milk (4 cups).
 Feel free to sub with a higher fat percentage or your preferred milk.
+I have made this with almond milk and it isn’t quite as decadent and rich (but lower in calories).

 • Marshmallow Cream (1/2 cup).
 The marshmallow cream is melted into the hot chocolate!
 Marshmallow cream is dairy-free.